The Magic of Prism Photography: Tips and Techniques for Creative Images

 1. Choose the Right Prism

 Not all prisms create the same effects.
-Some split light into vibrant rainbows, while others produce abstract patterns and reflections.
+Some split light into vibrant rainbows, while others produce abstract patterns or mirror-like reflections.
 Experimenting with different types will help you find the look that best suits your artistic vision.
-While I own a collection of prisms, my go-to choice is the Lensbaby OMNI Creative Filter System—a versatile, lightweight option designed for photographers who want an easy and controlled way to work with reflections and refractions.

 2. Experiment with Angles & Positions

-The way you hold and position the prism in relation to your lens will drastically change your results.
-Try moving the prism closer or farther away, tilting it at different angles, or even rotating it to see how the light bends and interacts with your subject.
+The way you hold and position the prism in relation to your lens drastically affects the results.
+Move it closer or farther away, tilt or rotate it, and watch how the light dances and interacts with your subject.
 There’s no wrong way—just playful exploration!

 3. Play with Light Sources